Alessandra Ambrosio Lays On The Beach In A Tiny White Bikini

 Alessandra Ambrosio had a bikini birthday as she turned 38-years-old on April 11.
-The star’s recently unveiled line of swimwear had a sweet birthday shout out for the mom of two on social media this week, as Gal Floripa’s official Instagram account celebrated the former Victoria’s Secret angel’s big day with a three snapshot bikini uploads.
+The star’s recently unveiled line of swimwear had a sweet birthday shout out for the mom of two on social media this week, as Gal Floripa’s official Instagram account celebrated the former Victoria’s Secret Angel’s big day with three snapshots of bikini uploads.

 The company – which was founded by the model, her sister Aline, and friend Gisele Coria – posted a stunning new shot of Alessandra laying on her back on the beach in a pretty skimpy white string bikini.
 The star arched her back as she relaxed by the ocean at sunset, flaunting her toned body as she put both arms up over her head.